leasteffany/Academic-Website-trial-5/content/project/Chinese Food/index.md

 4. mix vegetables if you have.
 Bell pepper, garlic, sibuyas, carrots
 5. Combined the cooled pickling solution to the cooled papaya w/ vegetables
 6. Keep atchara for 3 days before eating.

+### Chili oil

+#### Ingredients
+- chili
+- garlic
+- 2 pcs. laurel leaves
+- onion
+- ginger
+- 2 pieces laurel leaves
+- 1/2 tbsp peppercorns
+- 1/2 tbsp salt

+#### Instructions
+1. Combine chili flakes, oil, sugar, pepper, paprika, and a little bit of oil
+2. In low heat, cook ginger and garlic, onion and chilis.
+Take out when brown and crispy.
+3. Pour hot oil one tbsp at a time to pepper mix.
+4. Add the crispy aromatics when cooled.
+Add spoonful of sesame oil for flavor